ArnabDey/MLProjectWebsite/README.md

 <p align="center">
   <img width="460" height="300" src="Images/PCAOnlyNumericFeatures.png">
 </p>
-Since both of the plots had the same trends, we removed the four points, which are circled in red, that were far away from the large cluster on the plots.
+Since both of the plots had the same trends, we removed the four points, that were far away from the large cluster on the plots.
 <p align="center">
   <img width="460" height="300" src="Images/PCAofAllFeaturesRemovingOutliers.png">
 </p>